-Dr. Kornegay is Board-certified anesthesiologist licensed in Oklahoma, Colorado, and Texas.
+Dr. Kornegay is a Board-certified anesthesiologist licensed in Oklahoma, Colorado, and Texas.
 He earned his medical degree and completed his anesthesiology residency at the University of Oklahoma.

 Dr. Kornegay now focuses on wellness-based medicine, including operating medically supervised weight loss clinics.